leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 b -left-> a
 {% endplantuml %}

-Finaly, we just copy the contents of register 3 into register 2:
+Finaly, we'll copy the data of register 3 into register 2:

 {% plantuml %}
 node "Data: 300" <<Register 1>> as a